Coherence as a resource for phase estimation: Free quantum networks

-In the Supplemental Material (SM)~\cite{SM}, we discuss in more detail how to build resource theories of quantum supermaps in general, see also Refs.~\cite{Pollock2018,Liu2019,Gour2020,Gour2021b,Berk2021,Berk2023,Modi2023, Taranto2025}.
-For our purpose here, it is enough to note that the above definition is not only natural but also solid from a structural perspective in the sense that the composition of MIO networks leads to another MIO network.
-In particular, this implies that an MIO network cannot transform free states and channels into resourceful ones, and thus cannot generate resources for free.
-However, since it seems that the set of MIO networks is hard to characterize, we will utilize the following relaxation.
+It is clear (see also the Supplemental Material (SM)~\cite{SM}) that the above definition is also solid from a structural perspective in the sense that the composition of MIO networks leads to another MIO network.
+In particular, this implies that a MIO network cannot transform free states and channels into resourceful ones, and thus cannot generate resources for free.
+For further details on how to build resource theories of quantum supermaps in general, see the SM and also Refs.~\cite{Pollock2018,Liu2019,Gour2020,Gour2021b,Berk2021,Berk2023, Taranto2025}.
+However, since it seems that the set of MIO networks is hard to characterize, as a technical tool, we will utilize the following relaxation.

-\begin{defin} A quantum supermap $\mathcal{S}_N$ is called MIO-compatible if it satisfies the conditions depicted in Fig.~\ref{fig:DeltaConditions} for all $0\le j\le N$, i.e., if the first $j$ inputs are incoherent, then the first $j$ outputs are incoherent too. \end{defin}
+\begin{defin} A quantum supermap $\mathcal{S}_N$ is called $\MIO$-compatible if it satisfies the conditions depicted in Fig.~\ref{fig:DeltaConditions} for all $0\le j\le N$, i.e., if the first $j$ inputs are incoherent, then the first $j$ outputs are incoherent too. \end{defin}

 The intuition behind this definition is that a free network should not be able to output coherence before coherence is fed into it.
 In the SM, we show that the set of MIO-compatible supermaps is the largest set of superchannels that is consistent with MIO channels from a resource-theoretical perspective.
 This implies that a superchannel (i.e., $\mathcal{S}_N=\mathcal{S}_1$) is completely MIO-preserving (see also e.g. Refs.~\cite{Gour2020,Gour2021b}), i.e., it maps every MIO channel to a MIO channel in a complete sense, iff it is MIO-compatible.
 Importantly, a supermap $\mathcal{S}_N$ is MIO-compatible iff its comb $J_{\mathcal{S}_N}$ satisfies